Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

 >**IMPORTANT:**
 >
 > * Before running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation-Requirements) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
->* If you run applications on the Xilinx® Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions To complete installation, follow the instructions on the [Alveo Product Documentation tab](https://www.xilinx.com/products/boards-and-kits/alveo.html).
+>* If you run applications on the AMD Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions To complete installation, follow the instructions on the [Alveo Product Documentation tab](https://www.xilinx.com/products/boards-and-kits/alveo.html).

 ### Setup the environment to run Vitis